Shipsurance | FAQs

 What does Shipsurance base coverage on, and what are the coverage limits?

-Coverage is dependent on the value declared rather than the amount of coverage requested.
+Coverage depends on the value declared rather than the amount requested coverage.

 As you insure your shipments, please keep in mind the Coverage Limits from the Shipsurance Terms of Service: This insurance covers up to $10,000.00 per package for non-USPS First-Class Mail shipments and $999.99 for USPS First-Class Mail shipments.

 Coverage is limited to $1,000.00 per package for consolidators such as:

 FedEx Ground Economy